Is Squarespace A Good Website Builder? Squarespace Review For Business

 - More Features and Blocks: We can’t list them all here, but some additional features include Amazon integration, donations, Mailchimp integration, promotional pop-ups, and more.

 - Ecommerce: With this plan, you can sell products and services on your website.
-Squarespace charges a 3 percent transaction fee on top of what your credit card processor charges so the Commerce Basic plan makes more sense if you expect a high volume of online sales.
+Squarespace charges a 3% transaction fee on top of what your credit card processor charges so the Commerce Basic plan makes more sense if you expect a high volume of online sales.

 - Advanced Analytics: In addition to the analytics provided with the Personal plan, the Business plan gives you sales and conversion statistics.
 This data can help you understand how well your website converts visitors into customers.

-While the Business plan offers a ton of great features for small business websites, online appointment scheduling requires the use of a sister program called Squarespace Scheduling (based on Acuity Scheduling) that comes with an additional monthly fee.
+While the Business plan offers a ton of great features for small business websites, online appointment scheduling requires the use of a sister program called Squarespace Scheduling that comes with an additional monthly fee.
 But, you can work around this by embedding a third-party scheduler into your site.

 Who Is the Business Plan Best For?